linruohan/nohrs/README.md

 Notes

 - The GUI is currently a placeholder entry-point that will be wired to gpui once a pinned version is selected.
-- HTTP endpoints are scaffolded but not implemented; focus is GUI-first for US1.

 ### macOS prerequisites for gpui